amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

    ```bash
    ./upload-configuration-backup.sh sts-backup-20241024-1423.sty
    ```
-3. Create a backup (this will require 1Gi of memory and 1 core in the cluster), this may take a while to create a Kubernetes job and start the pod:
+3. Restore the backup (this will require 1Gi of memory and 1 core in the cluster), this may take a while to create a Kubernetes job and start the pod:
   ```bash
     ./restore-configuration-backup.sh sts-backup-20241024-1423.sty
   ```
+  Make sure to answer `yes` to confirm removing all data is ok.
 4. Scale all deployments back up:
    ```bash
    ./scale-up.sh